Your home from home; so close to home

 We have some very down to earth ‘real’ pubs, right through to more ‘upscale’ places to suit each and every palate and budget.

-Woodbridge and Pin Mill are two of the most popular destinations in Suffolk and both locations have superb places within a minutes walk of your barge!
+Woodbridge and Snape Maltings are simply two of the most iconic and most popular destinations in Suffolk.
+Both locations have superb places to eat & drink within a minutes walk of your barge!

 You can read all about individual places to eat & drink whilst you’re staying aboard one of our Holiday Cottage Barges in our Blog Pages here